-Educational institutions face a unique set of challenges when managing growing threats like severe weather events, active shooter incidents, and cyberattacks.
-Critical events and disasters have become more frequent, prompting many schools to review their security and safety programs, especially when mitigating and preventing active shooter incidents.
+K-12 educational institutions face a unique set of challenges when managing growing threats like severe weather events, active shooter incidents, and cyberattacks.
+Critical events and disasters have become more frequent, prompting many schools to review school security and safety programs, especially when mitigating and preventing active shooter incidents.
+While the likelihood of experiencing an active shooter incident is low, incidents have unfortunately grown in recent years.